mnievesc/Ancient_mtDNA_Pipeline/README.md

 Below an explanation of conditions used in each step and other important notes.
 Pipeline is designed to run within one parent directory already containing raw fastq files (see section 1).
 Tab delimited stats files are created and stored in each sub-directory as well as in the parent directory.

-Update 9/30/2018: Added script to run schmutzi contamination estimation for mitochondrial reads.
+Update 9/30/2018: Added script `schmutzi_mtcont_saguaro.sh` to run schmutzi contamination estimation for mitochondrial reads.
 This is not implemented in pipeline yet but can be run separately.
+Schmutzi is availabe on GitHub: https://github.com/grenaud/schmutzi.

 -----